 The Bias Set trim pot is located inside the PA module on the input circuit board.
-Set the trim pot to its full clock-wise position for near-optimum bias.
+Set the trim pot R11 to 10 ohms at right side of R16.

 5.9 Performance Verification

 Measure the following parameters to receive a comprehensive characterization of transmitter performance: